 I have reviewed this mould once before already.
 It is used by both JC Wings and Gemini Jets and dates from 2014.
 JC Wings have updated the mould so it is much improved from the very first releases but it is still not faultless.

 Starting at the rear the tail end is very good.
 The shape of the rear fuselage, complete with tailstrike bumper, is perfect and the tail is good, although perhaps a little tall and thin.
+It is also made of plastic not metal.
 The shape of the wings is also good, but it is a combination of the wings and undercarriage that creates one of the mould’s issues.
 Fixing the mould’s earlier wing height issues means the engines don’t have enough clearance at ground level.
-This may be caused by the wings being too level but is also due to the engine pylon shape not mounting the engines high enough and the undercarriage being too short.
+This may be caused by the wings being too level but is also due to the engine pylon shape not mounting the engines high enough.

 Moving to the nose and the shape around the cockpit is much improved over the original releases, as is the nosecone.
-In fact this is a very good rendition of a 737 nose.
-The nosegear is less successful as the gear door is flat bottomed instead of gently curved, the nosewheel too large and the gear leg a little too short.
-These aren’t hugely damaging issues but do contribute to the engines lack of ground clearance.
+Even so, the shape is not perfect, albeit better than the Phoenix mould.
+The nosegear is also an area of concern as the gear door is too large, flat bottomed instead of gently curved, the nosewheel too large and the gear leg a little too short.

 Interestingly the aerial fit of this model is different to that of the China Eastern JC Wings 737 I reviewed in March.
 This Ukrainian example has only three of the five aerials whereas the China Eastern had four of the five the real thing has.
 Even more oddly the Gemini 737 has the smallest aerial just ahead of the tail whilst this was missing on the China Eastern, which instead had both of the rear underside aerials, which are missing on the Ukrainian.
 I don’t understand why there is this variability.
 As is usual with JC Wings / Gemini Jets although the aerials are shaped well they are a little too large.
 As I said before however it’s not as big an issue as on the A320/321 mould and I do like them having aerials.